AndreWeiner/sgs_model_test_transient/README.md

 ### Creating the environment

-The environment containing OpenFOAM and PyTorch can be created and used similar to the Jupyterlab environment.
+The environment containing OpenFOAM and PyTorch can be created and used similarly to the Jupyterlab environment.
 To create the environment, run:

 ```
 ./create_openfoam_container.sh